 Goal.com profiles the 12 referees who will be in charge in Poland and Ukraine.
 Here we take a closer look at French official Stephane LannoyPROFILE

 Despite France's stature in the international game, it could be seen as a surprise that there are few international referees hailing from the country.
-Indeed, Stephane Lannoy is the only top-level official currently among the UEFA Elite group of referees, highlighting a distinct lack of quality emerging from l'Hexagone.
+Indeed, Stephane Lannoy is the only top-level official currently among the Uefa Elite group of referees, highlighting a distinct lack of quality emerging from l'Hexagone.

-The quality of refereeing in France took a major hit after UEFA's decision not to include a referee in its list for Euro 2008 - a first in a major tournament for 30 years.
+The quality of refereeing in France took a major hit after Uefa's decision not to include a referee in their list for Euro 2008 - a first in a major tournament for 30 years.
 Lannoy, nevertheless, still made the trip to Austria and Switzerland as one of the fourth officials, though an outcry ensued in France after the media portrayed the level of officiating in the country as "lazy and arrogant".

-The Boulogne-sur-Mer native has been a FIFA-listed referee since 2006, a full four years after his debut in Ligue 1.
+The Boulogne-sur-Mer native has been a Fifa-listed referee since 2006, a full four years after his debut in Ligue 1.
 The 42-year-old turned towards a career in officiating after a disappointing football career, and used to referee local games even at the age of 20.
 Now residing in the northern sleepy town of Sailly-sur-la-Lys with the day job of a video-games distributor, Lannoy's rise to the forefront of international refereeing hasn't exactly been a smooth one.